Understanding Counting Mechanisms in Large Language and Vision-Language Models: Causal Evidence of Counting Mechanism

 \subsection{Layerwise Emergence of Counting}

-We next examine the locations where latent count information is stored within the embeddings.
+We next examine the layerwise locations where latent count information is stored within the embeddings.
 To do this, we conduct two types of patching experiments.
 We apply CountScope, but instead of transferring all layers of the source item, we transfer embeddings only up to layer $L$ and generate the remaining embeddings through the forward pass.
-Figure~\ref{fig:latentcount_layerwise} shows how counts from 1 to 9 are progressively decoded from layers $L = 5$ to $L = 16$ in both LLM and LVLM.
+Figure~\ref{fig:latentcount_layerwise} shows how counts from 1 to 9 are progressively decoded from layers $L \approx 5$ to $L \approx 16$ in both LLM and LVLM.
 This demonstrates how count information emerges as the model deepens, providing insight into the layers where this information is encoded.
 This result also reveals a key limitation of transformer architectures: higher layers are necessary to represent larger counts.
-Consequently, the model’s ability to count scales with layer depth, which may explain why LLMs have difficulty with larger numbers or extended counting sequences.
+Consequently, the model’s ability to count scales with layer depth, which may explain why LLMs have difficulty counting larger numbers of items.